kurtbuilds/ormlite/README.md

 }
 ```

-If the derived struct doesn't meet your needs for some reason, you can of course manually define a struct that only contains the fields you want.
+If the derived struct doesn't meet your needs, you can manually define a struct that only contains the fields you want.

 ```rust
 use ormlite::model::*;